flokoe/bash-hackers-wiki/docs/syntax/pe.md

 occurrence** of the given pattern, the second one (*two slashes*) is to substitute **all occurrences** of the pattern.

-First, let's try to say \"happy\" instead of \"conservative\" in our example string:
+First, let's try to say "happy" instead of "conservative" in our example string:

     ${MYSTRING//conservative/happy}